 The history of Japanese tableware

 The history of Japanese tableware dates back to the Jomon era (10,000 B.C. – 300 B.C.) and the Yayoi period (300 B.C. – A.D.
 300).
 During this time, Japanese tableware was crafted from clay that had been fired on the ground without cover – instead of using a traditional kiln – at temperatures of around 700-900℃.
 At first, many earthen vessels in Japanese tableware had rounded bottoms and pointed tips so that they could be used for cooking on a fireplace, however, with time these pieces of Japanese tableware evolved and flat bottoms became more common as the vessels grew richer in variety.
 As this type of Japanese tableware became more popular, so did their decorative nature; the dishes soon became more refined through elaborate and artistic design.
 As time passed, new materials and techniques were introduced to the Japanese tableware making experience.
 Characteristics of both earthenware and porcelain were introduced with influences from Korean and Chinese pottery.
 During the 1600s, the traditional Japanese tea ceremony was in fashion, leading to the production of earthenware and stoneware in quintessentially Japanese designs.
 As traditional Japanese pottery grew and changed, so did the increase in exports to the wide-scale European market.
-Today, people all over the world enjoy the intricate nature of authentic Japanese tableware.

 Traditional Japanese tableware tended to be earthenware made from clay, whereas modern Western tableware is made from porcelain, a mix of powdered stone and clay.
 The reason for the difference in materials is down to the use and purpose of Japanese tableware dishes.
 When eating, Japanese dishes are held during the meal and are carried to the mouth, so it is important that the materials are pleasant, warm and light to suit and enhance the dining experience.